-The bill lets property and casualty insurers send policy cancellation and nonrenewal notices by USPS IMb or similar USPS tracking method.
+The bill lets property and casualty insurers send policy cancellation and nonrenewal notices by U.S. Postal Service intelligent mail barcode (USPS IMb) or similar USPS tracking method.
 This applies generally to property and casualty policies, including homeowners insurance policies (§ 4), personal and commercial risk policies (§§ 5 & 7), and auto insurance policies (§ 8).

-For insureds who have effectively designated a third party to receive cancellation or nonrenewal notices, the bill also lets a property and casualty insurer require the insureds and third parties to send their notices terminating a third-party designation to the insurer by USPS IMb or similar USPS tracking method (§ 6).
+For insureds who have effectively designated a third party to receive cancellation or nonrenewal notices, the bill also lets a property and casualty insurer require the insureds and third parties send their notices terminating a third-party designation to the insurer by USPS IMb or similar USPS tracking method (§ 6).